python-control/python-control/doc/response.rst

-output, and state signals ('u[i]', 'y[i]', and 'x[i]' by default, but these can be changed using the `inputs`, `outputs`, and `states` keywords when constructing the system, as described in :func:`ss`, :func:`tf`, and other system creation function.
+output, and state signals ('u[i]', 'y[i]', and 'x[i]' by default, but these can be changed using the `inputs`, `outputs`, and `states` keywords when constructing the system, as described in :func:`ss`, :func:`tf`, and other system creation functions.
 Note that when exporting to pandas, "rows" in the data frame correspond to time and "cols" (DataSeries) correspond to signals.

 Time response plots